Overview: Conditional Logic

 Conditional Statements

-As mentioned above, the basis for conditional logic is "If This, Then That."
+As mentioned above, the basis for Conditional Logic is "If This, Then That."
 If This is true, then That action will happen.
 This is a conditional statement.
 Using the example of a site inspection form:

 If the room being inspected equals the common room, then show the "common room" section, hide the "washroom" section, and hide the "warehouse" section.